abhisheksingh789/CS361-Virus-Project/README.md

 ## License

 This project is distributed under the MIT License.
-See the `LICENSE` file for more information (a LICENSE file should be included in your repository).
+See the `LICENSE` file for more information.